- Guest 1: Robert A.K. Doehl, Colonel (Retired), Deputy Commissioner, Alaska Department of Military & Veterans’ Affairs, Alaska National Guard

 Our featured guests are:

-- Show ‘1’: Robert A.K.
+- Segment ‘1’: Robert A.K.
 Doehl, Colonel (Retired), Deputy Commissioner, Alaska Department of Military & Veterans’ Affairs, Alaska National Guard, (By Telephone)*, Theme: “Alaska & the U.S. Arctic Region: What Happens in Alaska & The Arctic Does Not Stay Here — Direct & Indirect Impacts on the Lower-48”

-- Show ‘2’: Robert A.K.
+- Segment ‘2’: Robert A.K.
 Doehl, Colonel (Retired), Deputy Commissioner, Alaska Department of Military & Veterans’ Affairs, Alaska National Guard, (By Telephone)*,Theme: “Alaska: Vast Region in the Arctic with Minimal Development Facing Great Changes – Economically, Environmentally, and Culturally”

-- Show ‘3’: Robert A.K.
+- Segment ‘3’: Robert A.K.
 Doehl, Colonel (Retired), Deputy Commissioner, Alaska Department of Military & Veterans’ Affairs, Alaska National Guard, (By Telephone)*, Theme: “In the Arctic, ‘We Don’t Know what We Don’t Know!
 Need for Research and Infrastructure to Support Understanding the Arctic”

-- Show ‘4’: Robert A.K.
+- Segment ‘4’: Robert A.K.
 Doehl, Colonel (Retired), Deputy Commissioner, Alaska Department of Military & Veterans’ Affairs, Alaska National Guard, (By Telephone)*, Theme: “Global Climate Change, The Arctic Zone, Future of Alaska and the U.S. Arctic Region, Arctic Zone Challenges & Promise”

 The 4,400 Alaskans serving in the State of Alaska Department of Military and Veterans’ Affairs (DMVA) and its Alaska National Guard provide: 1) Military forces to accomplish military missions in the State or around the world; 2) Homeland security and defense; 3) Emergency preparedness, response, recovery, and environmental mitigation as needed; 4) Veterans services; and 5) Youth military style training and education.
 The men and women of the DMVA work together to fulfill every aspect of this mission, from deployments overseas to protect our nation and response to catastrophic natural disasters as well as preparation beforehand to mitigate such effects, to assisting veterans during their greatest times of need and mentoring the next generation of leaders at the Alaska Military Youth Academy.